celsiusnarhwal/snowflake/README.md

 ## HTTPS and Reverse Proxies

-As mentioned at the top of the README, Snowflake must be served over HTTPS.
+As previously mentioned, Snowflake requires HTTPS for external connections.
 If you're serving Snowflake behind a reverse proxy and connecting to the reverse proxy over HTTPS, you will likely need to configure [Uvicorn](https://www.uvicorn.org) — which Snowflake uses under the hood — to trust the IP address of your reverse proxy.